Investing is a diverse subject with many different aspects to it.

 Well, firstly, those are the people who naturally have more time to make content and share what they’re doing!
 I can assure you that there are many people out there doing it as families and singles without huge incomes (I’ve met plenty of them).

 I haven't written much about building wealth as a family, since I don’t have that experience.
-But a reader of my blog wrote a thoughtful article on the topic here.
+But a reader of my blog wrote a thoughtful article on achieving FI with a family.

 The key principles are exactly the same.
 The difference is, you probably have higher expenses and/or possibly lower income than those without kids.
 Therefore, all else being equal, it will take longer to build wealth and reach FI, unless you can make up for it by earning more or spending less in other areas than the average person.